 The statute of limitations on truck accident injury claims in Illinois is generally two years.
 Some details may alter this time frame.
 By calling our team, you can learn more about what this state-mandated statute may mean for your situation.

-Call a Chicago Heights Truck Accident Lawyer Today For a Free Consultation
+Call a Chicago Heights Truck Accident Attorney Today For a Free Consultation

 Our team is eager to get started on your case now.
 We believe that claimants who have been injured in a truck accident have the right to seek compensation for their losses.

-To receive a free, no-obligation truck accident case evaluation with a member of our team, call The Kryder Law Group, LLC at (312) 223-1700.
+To receive a free, no-obligation truck accident case evaluation with a Chicago Heights truck accident lawyer, call The Kryder Law Group, LLC.